MicrosoftDocs/cloud-adoption-framework/docs/reference/networking-vdc.md

 The role of each spoke can be to host different types of workloads.
 The spokes also provide a modular approach for repeatable deployments of the same workloads.
 Examples are dev and test, user acceptance testing, pre-production, and production.
 The spokes can also segregate and enable different groups within your organization.
 An example is Azure DevOps groups.
 Inside a spoke, it's possible to deploy a basic workload or complex multi-tier workloads with traffic control between the tiers.

-#### Subscription limits and multiple hubs
+### Subscription limits and multiple hubs

 > [!IMPORTANT]
 > Based on the size of your Azure deployments, a multiple hub strategy may be needed.
 When designing your hub and spoke strategy, ask "can this design scale to use another hub VNet in this region?", also, "can this design scale to accommodate multiple regions?"
-It's far better to plan for a design that scales and not need it, that to fail to plan and need it.
+It's far better to plan for a design that scales and not need it, than to fail to plan and need it.
 >
 > When to scale to a secondary (or more) hub will depend on myriad factors, usually based on inherent limits on scale.
 Be sure to review the Subscription, VNet, and VM [limits][limits] when designing for scale.